How do you motivate yourself?

 I arrive home.
 If I head straight for a screen, not much then happens.
 If I turn on the radio, stuff gets done.

-It has to be instrumental music, the genre doesn’t really matter, just no lyrics as they get in the way.
+It has to be instrumental music, the genre doesn’t matter, just no lyrics as they get in the way.
 This makes ABC Classic FM the radio station of choice.

 Motivational music will be inherently personal.
 We will each have our favourites.